 Don’t Let That Twist Scare You!

-When you are ready to bake, pop it into a 350°F oven for 25 minutes, then cover with foil (you don’t want the bread to burn or get to hard, but you do want the inside to be cooked completely) and bake for another 10 minutes.
+When you are ready to bake, place it into a 350°F oven for 25 minutes.
+After 25 minutes, carefully cover with foil (you don’t want the bread to burn or get to hard, but you do want the inside to be cooked completely) and bake for another 10 minutes.

 Is a Skillet Necessary for This Recipe?